Dan Castellaneta: The Simpsons

 In 2004, Castellaneta and Julie Kavner (the voice of Marge) won a Young Artist Award for "Most Popular Mom & Dad in a TV Series".
 Homer was placed second on TV Guide's 2002 Top 50 Greatest Cartoon Characters, and in 2000, Homer and the rest of the Simpson family were awarded a star on the Hollywood Walk of Fame located at 7021 Hollywood Boulevard.

 Until 1998, Castellaneta was paid $30,000 per episode.
 During a pay dispute in 1998, Fox threatened to replace the six main voice actors with new actors, going as far as preparing for casting of new voices.
-The dispute was soon resolved and he received $125,000 per episode until 2004 when the voice actors demanded that they be paid $360,000 an episode.
-The issue was resolved a month later, and Castellaneta earned $250,000 per episode.

-After salary re-negotiations in 2008, the voice actors received approximately $400,000 per episode.
-Three years later, with Fox threatening to cancel the series unless production costs were cut, Castellaneta and the other cast members accepted a 25 percent pay cut, down to over $300,000 per episode.
+The dispute was soon resolved and Castellaneta began receiving $125,000 per episode until 2004, when the cast demanded to be paid $360,000 an episode.
+The issue was resolved a month later, with Castellaneta starting to earn $250,000 per episode.
+Following salary negotiations in 2008, the cast received approximately $400,000 per episode.
+In 2011, with Fox threatening to cancel the series unless production costs were cut, the cast accepted a pay cut to around $300,000 per episode.

-In the early 1990s, Castellaneta and Deb Lacusta wrote a script for an episode in which Barney becomes sober.
-They pitched their idea to showrunner Al Jean.
-Jean liked the story, but turned it down because he felt that it was too similar to "Duffless", an episode that the writers were already working on.
-They waited several years and offered their script, which they updated, to then-show runner Mike Scully, who liked it and had them make a few changes.
-Their script became the eleventh season episode "Days of Wine and D'oh'ses", which first aired April 9, 2000.
+In the early 1990s, Castellaneta and his wife Deb Lacusta wrote a script for an episode in which Barney becomes sober, and pitched it to showrunner Al Jean.
+He liked the story but turned it down because he felt that it was too similar to "Duffless", an episode that the writers were already working on.
+The two waited for nearly a decade and offered an updated version of the script to later showrunner Mike Scully, who liked it and had them make a few changes.
+Their script became the episode "Days of Wine and D'oh'ses".
 Castellaneta and his wife have also written the episodes "Gump Roast", "The Ziff Who Came to Dinner", "Kiss Kiss, Bang Bangalore", and "The Fight Before Christmas".
 In 2007, they were nominated for a Writers Guild of America Award for the episode "Kiss Kiss, Bang Bangalore".
 Castellaneta is also credited as a consulting producer.